 Foundation staff will contact the applicant if additional information or clarification.
 If the loan is approved, a loan documentation form will be sent to the applicant prior to the release of the funds.

-Applications for the Prudential Loan Fund are now open and will close on June 14, 2019.
+Applications for the Prudential Loan Fund will open Sept.
+23 and will close on Oct.
+4, 2019.

 No workshops will be offered in this round of the Prudential Loan Fund but clinics remain a requirement for funding.
 Organizations interested in applying that have not attended a workshop in the past must contact Richard Simon to arrange for a one-on-one clinic with financial consultant Hilda Polanco.